-Once you have answers to these questions, build your sitemap from there.
+Once you have answers to these questions, build your visual sitemap from there.

-Within a sitemap, pages are displayed as boxes or cells, and lines are used to demonstrate links between pages.
-From a sitemap, you can see how content will be organized as layers and how a user would navigate from layer to layer.
+Within a visual sitemap, pages are displayed as boxes or cells and lines are used to demonstrate links between pages.
+You can see how content will be organized as layers and how a user will navigate from layer to layer.